gree/unity-webview/README.md

 ## Getting Started

-We recommand starting from the sample project (under the `sample/` directory of the repo) as everything is already preconfigured :
+We recommend starting from the sample project (under the `sample/` directory of the repo) as everything is already preconfigured :
 1. Clone this repo
-2. Open `sample/Assets/Sample.unity` to open the sample project in Unity (If you have a newer unity you will be warned that issues may accur but in general it is fine so click continue.
+2. Open `sample/Assets/Sample.unity` to open the sample project in Unity (If you have a newer unity you will be warned that issues may occur but in general it is fine so click continue.
 You can also be warned that the project has issues but continue anyways because we will import the necessary packages).
-2. Double click on `dist/unity-webview.unitypackage` to opening it in Unity and click on `import` to import the package to your Unity project (You can also use the package manager if you prefer).
+2. Double click on `dist/unity-webview.unitypackage` to open it in Unity and click on `import` to import the package to your Unity project (You can also use the package manager if you prefer).
 If you've imported `unity-webview` before, it might be easier to extract `dist/unity-webview.zip`.
 3. Click on the `SampleWebView` gameobject and put the url that you want to open by default (if http, refer to the cleartraffictext section).
 4. Select the platform you want to export to
 5. Build